 The Board, the AIFM and the Portfolio Manager consider maintaining good communications with shareholders to be a priority.
-They engage with larger shareholders through meetings and presentations.
-Shareholders are informed by the publication of annual and half-yearly reports which include financial statements.
+They engage with larger shareholders through meetings and presentations and retail shareholders through webinars, podcasts, the media including social media, and the Company's website.
+All shareholders are informed by the publication of annual and half-yearly reports which include financial statements.
 These reports are supplemented by the daily release of the net asset value per share to the London Stock Exchange and the publication of monthly fact sheets.
 All this information, including interviews with the Portfolio Manager, is available on the Company's website at www.biotechgt.com.